SeanArchibald/scale-workshop/README.md

 ### 0.8

-* Synth added: use the qwerty keys to play current scale
+* Synth added: use the QWERTY keys to play current scale
+* Export a scale as a URL with the 'Share scale as URL' option

 ### 0.7.1